Chocolate Puff Pastry is a delightful treat that is so super simple to make!

 - Thaw puff pastry according to the manufacturer's instructions.

-- Keep the puff pastry cold when making these Chocolate Puff Pastry.
+- Keep the puff pastry cold when making these Chocolate Puff Pastries.
 If the pastry becomes too warm, pop it into the freezer for a few minutes.

 Nutritional Disclaimer